4. PALS and BDAs

 - PALS and BDAs are permeable, temporary structures, built using natural materials.

-- PALS and BDAs are both intended to address the broad impairment of structural starvation in wadeable streams, but can also be used to mitigate against a range of more specific impairments.
+- PALS and BDAs address structural starvation in wadeable streams, but can also help with more specific impairments.

 Recommended Citation